 Partner organisations & affiliations

-Canberra Nature Map (CNM)
+Canberra Nature Map (CNM) and other naturemapr groups

 A complementary project to the Atlas of Life, CNM covers the adjoining region to the west, including Canberra, Goulburn and south to the Victorian border.
 They too use the NatureMapr recording platform, and many of the moderators of CNM also moderate sightings on the Atlas of Life NatureMapr.
 Link to Canberra Nature Map.